Timeline of Events Related to the Solon Township Data Center

 The following information was gathered using public tax records, news reporting, various public township meeting minutes, and FOIA request responses.
 All of this information is publicly available.

 For further context, the land where the data center is being suggested is within both Solon Township and Algoma Township.
 The City of Cedar Springs has also been involved in the discussions.
-Consumers Energy owns land that runs along the proposed data center site.
-There is documentation from the EGLE that this land is contaminated with PFAS, and surrounding townships are experiencing water shortages.
+Venerly LLC is the name of the shell company officials signed an NDA with.
+The code name for the project is “Project Peninsula”.
+Consumers Energy owns land and transmission lines that run along the proposed data center site.
+There is documentation from EGLE that this land is contaminated with PFAS, and surrounding townships are experiencing water shortages.

 September 2022